andreypopp/dcompose/README.md

 ## Usage

+There is a command line utility `dcompose`:

     % dcompose --help
     Usage: dcompose [options] entry

     Options:
-      -h, --help       Show this message and exit
+      -h, --help          Show this message and exit -v, --version       Print dcompose version

-      -o, --output     Set output directory
+      -d, --debug         Emit source maps
-      -w, --watch      Watch for changes and rebuild bundles (-o/--output must be supplied)
+      -w, --watch         Watch for changes and rebuild (--output should be passed) -o, --output        Set output directory

-      -d, --debug      Produce bundle with source maps --graph          Produce only dependency graph and pring it on stdout
+      --js                Bundle JS dependencies only
+      --css               Bundle CSS dependencies only
       -t, --transform     Apply transform
+      --css-transform     Apply CSS transform
+      --global-transform  Apply global transform
       --extension         File extensions to treat as modules [default: .js]

-      --js             Produce bundle of JS dependency graph only (this is the default behaviour)
-      --css            Produce bundle of CSS dependency graph only --all            Produce bundle of both CSS and JS dependency graphs (-o/--output must be supplied)

-      --splitted       Produce splitted bundle (-o/--output must be supplied)
+Usage from Node.js is also possible:

+    var dcompose = require('dcompose');

+    dcompose('./entry.js', {debug: true})
+      .bundleJS(function(err, bundle) {
+        console.log(bundle);
+      });

 ## Usage examples

-Bundle JS dependencies:
+Produce a bundle:

     % dcompose ./app.js > ./app.bundle.js
-    progress: bundling JS dependencies

-If there are CSS dependencies in the bundle then the warning will be issued:

-    % dcompose ./app.js > ./app.bundle.js
-    warning: CSS dependencies detected, bundle them with "dcompose --css"
-    progress: bundling JS dependencies

-You can bundle CSS dependencies subgraph using --css option:
+You can bundle CSS dependencies separately:

     % dcompose --css ./app.js > ./app.bundle.css
-    progress: bundling CSS dependencies

-Or you can bundle both JS and CSS dependencies, by default bundles will be created in the current directory:
+You can bundle JS dependencies separately:

+    % dcompose --js ./app.js > ./app.bundle.js

+Produce a bundle with source map information (debug mode):

-    % dcompose --all ./app.js
+    % dcompose --debug ./app.js > ./app.bundle.js
-    bundling JS dependencies into: ./app.bundle.js
-    bundling CSS dependencies into: ./app.bundle.css

-You can override the output directory with --output option:
+Produce a bundle and start watching on changes:

-    % dcompose --all --output ./build ./app.js
+    % dcompose --watch --output ./app.bundle.js ./app.js

-    bundling JS dependencies into: ./build/app.bundle.js
-    bundling CSS dependencies into: ./build/app.bundle.css
+## Handling CSS dependencies

+Regarding javascript dependencies this works exactly like browserify.
+Regarding stylesheet dependencies there are two strategies supported by dcompose:

+By default CSS dependencies will be wrapped into CommonJS module which will append stylesheet to a DOM when executed first time.
+This is not superefficient but will provide a quick start for prototyping.

+Another approach is to bundle CSS dependencies separately, for that there's `--css` option which will bundle only CSS dependencies from a dependency graph:

+    % dcompose --css ./app.js > ./app.bundle.css

+After that you can include `app.bundle.css` like you normally would in `<link>` element.

 ## API